andreadipersio/ds2key-srv/HOW_I_DID_IT.md

 Easy.

 ### Defining key binding
 Our tiny parser return an array of strings, each string is an human readable label of a key.
-Since I am a lazy programmer, binding with keyboard keys will be hard coded.
+Since I am a lazy programmer, at the moment binding with keyboard keys will be hard coded, no fancy configuration files.
 The biggest drawnback is that letters keycodes depends on your keyboard layout.
 So, excluding modifier and special keys (RETURN, SPACE, etc) other keys will be different for each layout.